 In this issue, we celebrate the process — and progress — of research and learning that ultimately bring us to new discoveries.
 In addition to an overview of NIDDK’s history of diabetes research, one of the Institute’s most esteemed researchers, Dr. Gary Felsenfeld, is profiled in this issue’s Getting to Know feature.
 Felsenfeld was mentored by two-time Nobel Laureate Dr. Linus Pauling and went on to mentor future Nobel winners during his career at NIH.

 In addition to highlighting the more senior researchers at NIDDK, this issue includes our first NIDDK Fellow Spotlight to share experiences of just some of the many rising stars participating in our post-baccalaureate and post-doctoral fellowship in our Division of Intramural Research.
 We will feature new fellows regularly as well as on our social media accounts.
 Follow us to learn more about these trainees.

 We also take a look at the 40-year history of NIDDK’s support and training programs through the Office of Minority Health Research Coordination.
-Through successful programs like the Short-Term Research Experience for Underrepresented Persons (STEP-UP), NIDDK continues to provide unique learning opportunities to research trainees across their learning years.
+Through successful programs like the Short-Term Research Experience Program to Unlock Potential (STEP-UP), NIDDK continues to provide unique learning opportunities to research trainees across their learning years.